SynBioHub/synbiohub2-docs/content/Plugins/_index.md

 **NOTE**: list of sources could contain more than one file (if any of the files in the evaluate endpoint were flagged as 1 they might be added to the sources for one of the other file conversions)
 #### 3.3.4 Examples

+We've created a plugin, which accepts a spreadsheet as input and converts it into SBOL which can be processed by SynBioHub.
+This could simplify the process of data curation for publication by bridging the gap between those that perform the experiments and those that write about them from the very beginning.
+The instructions to install these plugins can be found **[here](https://github.com/SynBioHub/Plugin-Submit-Excel-Library)**.

 ##### Python
 A full example of a submit plugin can be found at: https://github.com/SynBioHub/Plugin-Submit-Test